harrowm/simple_ide/README.md

     # copy the ROM images to a SD Card named ROSCO32 on a Mac
     cp rosco_m68k.rom /Volumes/ROSCO32

-.. mmm, had to edit the Makefiule to disable the creation of the rom filesystem as adding in the drivers means the default filesystem doesnt fit into the roms :(
+.. mmm, had to edit the Makefiule to disable the creation of the rom filesystem as adding in the drivers means the default filesystem doesnt fit into the roms :sob:
 .. double mmm, the generated rom file had an odd size that the in system rom programming utility rejects as invalid.
 Patch the file to an even size with the command:

     truncate -s%2 rosco_m68k.rom

     # copy the update flash utility and rom images to a SD card named ROSCO32 on a Mac
     cd